 And I know that my experience and my needs as a homeschool mom are fairly reflective of the needs and concerns that you might have because I have been there, done that for about fifteen years.
 So, let’s say fifteen years; I am going to hold that number for a while because I am going to forget how many years it actually is.

 If I can’t remember how old my actual children’s ages are at any given time, or even some days, their names, then I’ll just say fifteen years for a bit.

 But I know that who I am and who you are isn’t the same.

-We came to parenting for different reasons.
-We have different opinions about what an education is anyway.
-We have different opinions on how to engage our children when they are doing challenging things.
+Everyone comes to parenting for different reasons.
+With different opinions about what an education is anyway.
+And we have different opinions on how to engage our children when they are doing challenging things.